Making Decisions as a Couple Tests the Health of Your Relationship

 Outside this category of ‘important decisions,’ there is a second category identified as ‘delegated decisions.’
 These are tasks and responsibilities that are mutually agreed upon by partners to divide between themselves.
 This is often a very efficient and beneficial way to get things done.
 For example, there may be a formal or informal agreement that the husband takes care of the financial investments and the wife takes care of the children and makes small to medium decisions on her own, etc.

-Here is the shared decision-making exercise:
+Here is the Making Decisions as a Couple exercise:

 1 .
 Make a list of five to ten decisions that you think need to be shared and would thus fall in the ‘important decision’ category.
 Your partner should do likewise.